amelie-iska/plimbo/README.rst

 Contact
 =======

-To contact `Dr. Pietak`_, the principal developer of the pLIMBO codebase and first or second author of all above papers, cordially direct correspondence to
+To contact `Dr. Pietak`_, the principal developer of the PLIMBO codebase and first or second author of all above papers, cordially direct correspondence to
 either: